Content Algebras Over Commutative Rings With Zero-Divisors

 Let $B$ be a content $R$-algebra such that $S^ \prime = \lbrace f \in B \colon c(f) = R \rbrace$ and put $R^ \prime = B_{S^ \prime} $, then the following statements hold: \begin{enumerate} \item The map $\phi: \Max(R) \longrightarrow \Max(R^ \prime)$, defined by $I \longrightarrow IR^ \prime$ is a bijection. \item $\Jac(R^ \prime) = \Jac(R)R^ \prime$. \item $U(R^ \prime) = \lbrace f/g \colon c(f)=c(g)=R \rbrace$ \item The ring $R^ \prime$ is presimplifiable iff $R$ is presimplifiable. \item The ring $R^ \prime$ is $0$-dimensional iff $R$ is $0$-dimensional. \end{enumerate}

 \end{theorem}

-\begin{proof} The first proposition is actually a special case of [G1, 4.8].
-For the proof of the second proposition notice that the Jacobson radical of a ring is the intersection of all maximal ideals.
-Now use [OR, 1.2, p.
-51].
+\begin{proof} The first proposition is actually a special case of \cite[4.8]{G1}.
+For the proof of the second proposition, notice that the Jacobson radical of a ring is the intersection of all maximal ideals.
+Now use \cite[1.2, p.
+51]{OR}.

 It is obvious that if $c(f)=c(g)=R$, then $f/g$ is a unit of $R ^ \prime$.
-Now let $f/g$ be a unit of $R ^ \prime$, where $c(g)=R$ and assume that there exists a member of $R^ \prime$, say $f^ \prime/g^ \prime$ with $c(g^ \prime)=R$, such that $(f/g).(f^ \prime/g^ \prime) = 1/1$.
+Now let $f/g$ be a unit of $R ^ \prime$, where $c(g)=R$ and assume that there exists a member of $R^ \prime$, say $f^ \prime/g^ \prime$ with $c(g^ \prime)=R$, such that $(f/g)\cdot (f^ \prime/g^ \prime) = 1/1$.
 According to McCoy's property for content algebras, $S^ \prime \subseteq B- Z_B(B)$.
 So $ff^\prime = gg^ \prime$ and $ff^\prime \in S^\prime$.
 This means that $f \in S^\prime$ and the proof of the third proposition is complete.